Clayton County Divorce Attorneys With Experience and Compassion!

 A divorce attorney is a very important person in the divorce process.
 Therefore, the selection of your divorce lawyer is equally important.
 A divorce is often an upsetting and distressing time but is also the start of a new beginning.
 The parties are coming to a conclusion on assets and debt division, alimony, child custody, and child support when applicable.
 A divorce lawyer helps the client navigate these various issues.
 The starting point is deciding whether the path forward is an uncontested divorce, contested divorce, or collaborative divorce.
+Lunn Law is highly capable of assisting you with all types of divorces.

 An uncontested divorce requires that a complete agreement exists before filing in court.
 If both spouses agree on all issues, it can save both parties financially, emotionally, and assist in the future ability to efficiently co-parent.
 A contested divorce is when one spouse files while an issue remains in dispute.